SciPyCourse2018/scipycourse2018.github.io/project.md

 - write at least one function, include a docstring
 - print out some results in at least one nicely formatted string, using string operator `%` or `.format()` method
 - use at least one vectorized math operation on an array
-- use at least one matrix operation on a 2D array
 - create a figure with multiple axes (i.e., use `plt.subplots(nrows, ncols)`)
 - do a statistical test - show that the test assumptions hold for your data
 - manipulate and analyze data in a pandas series or dataframe